lbonfiglio/FlexibleSUSY/README.md

 FlexibleSUSY documentation.

 Note: In order to compile the library, Mathematica must be installed.
-To disable the LibraryLink interface, configure with `--disable-librarylink`.
+To disable the LibraryLink interface, run cmake with `-DENABLE_LIBRARYLINK=OFF`.

 Cleaning